dovecot/documentation/source/settings/plugin/fts-dovecot-plugin.rst

    It must be somewhat synchronized with :dovecot_plugin:ref:`obox` and :ref:`mail_location_settings`.

+   This setting isn't actually necessary to use.
+It's simpler to just add the settings inside ``fts dovecot`` filter, which is used to enable the Dovecot Pro FTS driver.

    It is strongly recommended to use :ref:`fscache` to speed up :ref:`obox <obox_settings>` and Dovecot FTS Engine operation.